Heemin Chung Heemin Chung

 Through her studio practice, Chung has developed a keen interest in printing techniques as an extension of her approach to painting, which manifests in both her works on canvas and sculptures.
 She uses digital-modelling software to create 3D prints of images taken from the internet, transforming them into membrane-like sheets made from a transparent gel medium.
 ‘I’m attempting to transfer inkjet to the acrylic body in such a way that details disappear due to surface irregularities,’ she explains.
 Draped, tucked and pinched onto canvases and steel supports, the fabricated material creates echoed forms of the original digital image, reconfiguring the genre of the still life.

-Chung was awarded the DOOSAN Arts Award in 2022 and has held the SeMA Nanji Residency, Seoul (2022); Sindoh Artist Support Program (2020); and MMCA Residency Goyang (2020), and her paintings and sculptures are housed in public institutions including the Art Bank, National Museum of Modern and Contemporary Art, Seoul; Seoul Museum of Art; and Kumho Museum of Art, Seoul.
+Chung was awarded the DOOSAN Arts Award in 2022 and has participated in the SeMA Nanji Residency, Seoul (2022); Sindoh Artist Support Program (2020); and MMCA Residency Goyang (2020).
+Her paintings and sculptures are housed in public institutions including the DOOSAN Art Centre, Seoul; Art Bank, National Museum of Modern and Contemporary Art, Seoul; Seoul Museum of Art; and Kumho Museum of Art, Seoul.

 News and Press